Toronto Team

 Whitney Reinhart, M.A., R.P.

-I provide psychotherapy to adults and couples experiencing issues relating to anxiety, depression, interpersonal relationships (e.g., relationship patterns, intimacy and vulnerability issues), self-esteem and body image, identity (e.g., related to gender, sexuality, culture, career), personality disorders, and trauma, among other areas as well.
-My practice is inclusive, as I work with a diverse set of presenting problems, backgrounds and social identities, ensuring that the therapeutic approaches I employ are catered to each unique individual.
-Generally, I work with the goal of establishing a strong working relationship, striving to meet client-directed goals, and empowering clients to become their most authentic selves.
+I provide psychotherapy to adults and couples experiencing a variety of struggles and issues.
+Primarily, I work with those who have experienced recent and historical trauma, such as attachment trauma and abuse/assault.
+Additionally, I work with clients seeking support for emotional distress (e.g., reactivity, difficulties regulating, depression, anxiety), interpersonal relationships (e.g., relationship patterns, vulnerability issues), self-esteem issues, and personality disorders, among other areas as well.
+My practice is inclusive, as I work with a diverse set of presenting problems, backgrounds, and social identities, ensuring that the therapeutic approaches I employ are catered to each unique individual.
+Generally, I work with the goals of establishing meaningful relationships, helping people understand themselves, connecting to and regulating emotions, and empowering clients to become their most authentic selves.

 Treatments